Goldgräberdorf Heiligenblut

 Description

-This area was of importance since the Stone Age, when people searched for stone for tools, but also for precious gems and metals, and gold was found her in pure form, but only in small amounts.
-Important was the collection of rock crystals by men from Venice, who did this in an illegal way,
+This area was of importance since the Stone Age, when people searched for stone for tools, but also for precious gems and metals, and gold was found here in pure form, but only in small amounts.
+Important was the collection of rock crystals by men from Venice, who did this illegally.

 The gold bearing mud was called Feinschlich, and the gold was separated from the mud with mercury.
 The mercury was thrown into the mud and stirred for three weeks in an iron cauldron.
 It amalgamated with gold and siver, and all three then could be collected easily from the mud.
 The gold silver amalgam was heated, the mercury evaporated and was condensed to be reused.
 The gold and silver could be separated by using aqua fortis, a special acid which solutes silver but not gold.
 All those processes are dangerous and poisonous, so they are not shown in the museum.
 Fortunately the production here was always rather small, so nature destruction was on a low level.
 Nevertheless, work at the mine was hard because of bad smells, noise, and all the poisonous substances.